-Two-part shrink discs are characterized by a flatter cone angle and transfer the necessary torque in a similar way to a taper interference fit.
+Two-part shrink discs are characterized by a flatter cone angle and transfer the necessary torque similarly to a taper interference fit.
 The cone angle is in the range of self-locking.
-The clearance compensation is not as much as with 3 part design, so tighter tolerances for the sleeves between shaft and hub are required.
+The clearance compensation is not as much as with 3 part design, so tighter tolerances for the sleeves between the shaft and hub are required.
 To increase the pressure, sleeves are slit for smaller sizes.
 The assembly operation of the 2-piece shrink disk takes longer due to the flatter cone angle but is less sensitive to uneven assembly procedures.

 Two-Part Shrink Disc by Ringfeder

 Three-part shrink discs are characterized by a steep double-cone inner ring and transfer the required torque similarly to a taper interference fit.
 This type is outside the range of self-locking.
 The assembly and disassembly are straightforward and quick.
 The device itself is not in the flow of forces.
 The distance between the flanges allows simple function checking.
 Due to the larger cone angle, the 3-part shrink disc has lower clamping travel while using the screw reaction forces for the rear disc.